An Assessment of the Overlooked Dangers of Template Engines: Abstract

 \section{Abstract}

-Template engines play a pivotal role in modern web application development, facilitating the dynamic rendering of content, products, and user interfaces.
-Nowadays, template engines are essential in any website that deals with dynamic data, from e-commerce platforms to social media.
-However, their widespread use also makes them attractive targets for attackers seeking to exploit vulnerabilities and gain unauthorized access to web servers.
-This paper presents a comprehensive survey of template engines, focusing on their susceptibility to Remote Code Execution (RCE) attacks, a critical security concern in web application development.
+Template engines play a pivotal role in modern web application development by enabling the dynamic rendering of content, products, and user interfaces.
+Today, they are essential for any website that handles dynamic data, from e-commerce to social media.
+However, their widespread adoption also makes them attractive targets for attackers seeking to exploit vulnerabilities and gain unauthorized access to web servers.

+This paper presents a comprehensive assessment of the risks associated with template engines, with a particular focus on the consequences of Server-Side Template Injection (SSTI) and the ease with which such vulnerabilities can escalate to Remote Code Execution (RCE), a critical security concern in web application development.

 \ccsdesc[500]{Security and privacy~Web application security}

 \keywords{Template Engine, Server-Side Template Injection, SSTI}